 So yes - it is true, that for some, some minor shaving will be required for veneers.
 However, it is possible to have veneers without any shaving, or minimal prep.
 Many factors will contribute to the duration of your prep appointment.
 This includes what type of smile you have to begin with, how many teeth you want veneered and if you already have restorative work done (veneers or crowns done elsewhere).
 If you have existing veneers or crowns, the length of your prep will be much longer as it does take a while to meticulously remove the existing porcelain or composite.

-As with many of my blogs I end with some classic advice: do your research.
-You wouldn’t by a car without some indication of what brand you want (say, a Mercedes or a Toyota), what type (a convertible or SUV), how much you can spend and more importantly if you wanted to buy from a dealership or off gumtree.
+It's essential that you do your research.
+You wouldn’t buy a car without some indication of what brand you want (say, a Mercedes or a Toyota), what type (a convertible or SUV), how much you can spend and more importantly if you wanted to buy from a dealership or off gumtree.
 Don’t be afraid to ask questions and as always, seek a second opinion from a qualified health care professional.
-As with results, preps can vary from patient to patient.
-All minor and major procedures have their risks and benefits.
-Good luck!

 Written By